Accounting

 Considerations:

-• Frequency: Reconciliations should be performed regularly (monthly, quarterly) to catch errors quickly.
+- Frequency: Reconciliations should be performed regularly (monthly, quarterly) to catch errors quickly.

-• Tick and Tie: A thorough reconciliation involves 'ticking' (marking as checked) and 'tying' (confirming balances agree) items in the statement to the internal records.
+- Tick and Tie: A thorough reconciliation involves 'ticking' (marking as checked) and 'tying' (confirming balances agree) items in the statement to the internal records.

-• Adjusting Entries: Any discrepancies uncovered usually require adjusting journal entries in the ledger exports to ensure accuracy.
+- Adjusting Entries: Any discrepancies uncovered usually require adjusting journal entries in the ledger exports to ensure accuracy.

-Cash - Offline Payments- Internal Reconciliation against payments export.
-Leverage available filters on the payments export: (Dates within accounting period month, Offline payment types, and/or Offline payment categories (e.g. Check, Wire, etc.).
+Cash - Offline Payments | - Internal Reconciliation against payments export.
+Leverage available filters on the payments export: (Dates within accounting period month, Offline payment types, and/or Offline payment categories (e.g. Check, Wire, etc.). - External Reconciliation against bank account statements to identify any discrepancies caused by timing differences, bank fees, or errors. |

-Cash - Online Payments- Internal Reconciliation against payments export.
-Leverage available filters on the payments export: (Dates within accounting period month, Online payment types, and/or Online payment categories (e.g. Card, Apple Pay, etc.).
+Cash - Online Payments | - Internal Reconciliation against payments export.
+Leverage available filters on the payments export: (Dates within accounting period month, Online payment types, and/or Online payment categories (e.g. Card, Apple Pay, etc.). - External Reconciliation against payment gateway transactions to identify any discrepancies caused by timing differences, gateway fees, or errors. |

-Customer Balance- Internal Reconciliation against customer balance export.
-Leverage available filters on the customer balance export: (Dates within accounting period month, Transaction types, and Transaction amounts).
+Customer Balance | - Internal Reconciliation against customer balance export.
+Leverage available filters on the customer balance export: (Dates within accounting period month, Transaction types, and Transaction amounts). - External Reconciliation against bank account statements and/or payment gateway transactions to identify any discrepancies caused by timing differences, fees, or errors. |

-Deferred Revenue- Internal Reconciliation of Deferred revenue export against invoices export , credit notes export Leverage available filters on each export: (Dates within accounting period month, Invoice date, due date, payment date, subtotal, tax amounts, and status).
+Deferred Revenue | - Internal Reconciliation of Deferred revenue export against invoices export , credit notes export Leverage available filters on each export: (Dates within accounting period month, Invoice date, due date, payment date, subtotal, tax amounts, and status). |

-- External Reconciliation against bank account statements and/or tax vendor/service provider reports to identify any discrepancies caused by fees, or errors.
+Taxes | - Internal Reconciliation against tax export .
+Leverage available filters on the tax export: (Dates within accounting period month). - External Reconciliation against bank account statements and/or tax vendor/service provider reports to identify any discrepancies caused by fees, or errors. |

-Recognized Revenue- Internal Reconciliation of Deferred revenue export against invoices export , credit notes export Leverage available filters on each export: (Dates within accounting period month, Invoice date, due date, payment date, subtotal, tax amounts, and status).
+Recognized Revenue | - Internal Reconciliation of Deferred revenue export against invoices export , credit notes export Leverage available filters on each export: (Dates within accounting period month, Invoice date, due date, payment date, subtotal, tax amounts, and status). |

 Exports